Chief Revenue Buddy

 The CRM for teams that live on the phone and in the inbox.

-Close ships a complete REST API and webhooks; community MCP servers and its own AI features let agents log activity, update leads, and trigger sequences.
+Close ships an official, vendor-supported MCP server at mcp.close.com (HTTP Streamable, OAuth 2.0) plus a complete REST API and webhooks, so agents like Claude can natively log activity, update leads, and trigger sequences.

 The verdict: If your reps make calls all day, Close removes more friction than anything else.